lucabodd/htb-walkthroughs/Bank.md

 /server-status        (Status: 403) [Size: 288]
 /balance-transfer     (Status: 301) [Size: 314] [--> http://bank.htb/balance-transfer/]
 ```
-if we open /balance-transfer directory, we can see some reports with encrypted informations.
+if we open /balance-transfer directory, we can see some reports with encrypted information.
 now we can download this files to examine them and see if they contains some valuable information.
 If we run a word count and sort on all the balance transfer files, we can see that one file contains lot less characters.
 ```
 581 941e55bed0cb8052e7015e7133a5b9c7.acc
 581 09ed7588d1cd47ffca297cc7dac22c52.acc